Budapest bid for the 2024 Summer Olympics: Budget

-Based on publicly available information covering earlier estimates of potential costs of an Olympic Games in Budapest, and considering international past experiences, as well as the framework of organisation of the Games set by the Olympic Agenda 2020, the direct costs associated to a potential Budapest Olympics could be estimated at between HUF 500 billion to HUF 1,000 billion (US$1.8 billion to US$3.6 billion).
+Based on publicly available information covering earlier estimates of potential costs of an Olympic Games in Budapest, and considering international past experiences, as well as the framework of the organisation of Games set by the Olympic Agenda 2020, the direct costs associated to a potential Budapest Olympics could be estimated at between HUF 500 billion to HUF 1,000 billion (US$1.8 billion to US$3.6 billion).

 Political commitment

-Budapest plan has seen opposition from the Együtt ('Together') party and two other minority parties in the General Assembly of Budapest.
+Budapest's plan has seen opposition from the Együtt ('Together') party and two other minority parties in the General Assembly of Budapest.
 Some representatives on the council led calls for a public referendum on the issue but this came to an end in January 2016.

 The Kúria, Hungary's supreme court, rejected a last-minute proposal that citizens should have the chance to have their say in a public vote.

-Prime Minister Viktor Orbán's government has thrown its full support behind the Budapest bid.
-He has said in a speech: "Hungary believes that sport is always more important than any other political interest, and that is why it must never be diverted into the arena of political battles.
+Prime Minister Viktor Orbán's government had thrown its full support behind the Budapest bid.
+He had said in a speech: "Hungary believes that sport is always more important than any other political interest, and that is why it must never be diverted into the arena of political battles.
 The Government supports the bid."
 Orbán said, "We are not only competing for ourselves, but representing the whole region".

-He said that over the past 120 years the Olympics have become a “ passion" of the Hungarian people, and this may have developed "because the Olympic spirit represents such a pure form of freedom that was once rare here in Central Europe".
+He said that over the past 120 years the Olympics have become a "passion" of the Hungarian people, and this may have developed "because the Olympic spirit represents such a pure form of freedom that was once rare here in Central Europe".

 In January 2016, former Hungarian president Pál Schmitt was appointed President of the Budapest 2024 Summer Olympic and Paralympic Games Bid Committee.

 According to the research institute Nézőpont Intézet, support among Hungarians for hosting the Olympics has risen from 40% in August 2014 to 53% by January 2016.
 However, according to a research made by Publicus, in August 2016 only 45% supported the bid.